Jezebel

 Even without knowing that a female director has excavated her personal story for the silver screen, viewers looking for a feminist slant can trust Jezebel right away based solely on the way the camera captures women's bodies.

 I’m asked all the time what rules there are to avoid exerting a male gaze through the lens.
 I answer repeatedly that there is no formula.
-Jezebel proves this because the camera does at times linger over Tiffany’s body without showing her face—something that’s generally a “no-no” unless you want to make your female viewers feel gross.
+Jezebel proves this because the camera does at times linger over Tiffany’s body without showing her face—something that’s generally a “no-no” unless you want to make your viewers feel gross.
 Yet Perrier takes care to do this solely in scenes where Tiffany feels safe and in control.
 The way her hands rove over her own body as she dons a cute lacy bra and panty set clearly depicts her in the midst of discovering her own sexuality.
 Yes, the camera zooms in tight on her chest and hips.
-But any ickiness is offset by the narrative context and washed in naturalistic lighting, Tiffany’s slow caresses feel like an act of self love.
+But any ickiness is offset by the narrative context.
+And washed in naturalistic lighting, Tiffany’s slow caresses feel like an act of self love.

 In contrast, consider an instance where Tiffany doesn't feel safe.
 During her job interview in a sallow, fluorescent-tinged office, she’s asked to strip in front of Chuck (Dennis Jaffee), the man who runs the webcam business.
 Even as Chuck looks her over in a discomfiting way, the camera politely averts its gaze, focusing instead on Chuck’s sleazy elevator eyes.
 It’s crucial that in this moment of vulnerability, audiences aren’t made to join in the exploitation of Tiffany’s revealed body.
 Instead, we watch her unsure face and root for her to get through this brief moment so that she can move on to better things.
 And she does, quickly ushered into a room to get trained by a fellow cam girl who’s friendly and puts Tiffany—and us, by proxy—at ease.

 Jezebel doesn’t need a consultant though, as Perrier handles a potentially tricky film about sex work with the utmost care.
-We’re in good hands, and everything from the script to the framing to the standout lighting—soft and aglow, safe like the inside of a faerie-lit treehouse—wraps you in a cocoon of safety as we traverse the film's difficult material together.
+We’re in good hands, and everything from the script to the framing to the standout lighting—soft and aglow, like the inside of a faerie-lit treehouse—wraps you in a cocoon of safety as we traverse the film's difficult material together.

 Race: 5/5